SyncfusionExamples/web-bind-MySQL-database-to-pivot-table/Typescript/README.md

 npm install
 ```

-* Initialize the Pivot Table, map the hosted URL, prepare and add a pivot report, and finally run your project using the following command to achieve the desired result.
+* Initialize the Pivot Table, map the hosted URL, prepare and a pivot report, and finally run your project using the following command to achieve the desired result.

 ```sh
 npm run start